-Hamilton County Schools introduced a seven Year Strategic Plan "Opportunity 2030" to engage stakeholders and align strategies to directly respond to the needs of the students, staff, and the community.
+Hamilton County Schools introduced a 7 Year Strategic Plan "Opportunity 2030" to engage stakeholders and align strategies to directly respond to the needs of the students, staff, and the community.

-HCDE's mission is:
+The HCDE mission is:

 To equip students with the knowledge, skills, and supports to thrive in life.